 From water tower to well

 Philippe Convents, a volunteer with OVO, has been involved in the project from the beginning.
 “At one point, the water was privatized.
 The profits that the local population made from the solar panels were thus lost.
 This is how Smart Mbey was launched.
-The principle remained the same, but instead of water towers, it focused on wells.
-The diesel pumps that pumped water from the wells are being replaced by a system of 4 solar panels and a small pump.
-Financing is provided through a loan: we facilitate €2,000 loans to farmers willing to adopt agroforestry.
-Of course, they must meet certain conditions.
-They need to have at least 1 hectare, surrounded, for example, by acacia trees to keep goats and other animals out, and be willing to plant a combination of crops and trees.
-Initially, these will mostly be fruit trees.
-Currently, 10 producers are already participating in the project.”
+The principle remained the same, but no longer for water towers but for wells.
+The diesel pumps used to pump water from wells will be replaced by a system with 4 solar panels and a small pump.

 Collaboration with local partners